Updated July 25, 2023

 |Nature of the Cost||This cost can be easily calculated as they are tangible.||This cost cannot be easily calculated as they are intangible.
 (Unforeseen factors)|

-|Examples||Bricks, cement, RCC, HVAC, grading, paving, safety systems, architectural drawings, trees, grass, equipment, etc.||Litigation cost, Insurance, set up cost, architectural fees, construction fees, security, etc|
+|Examples||Bricks, cement, RCC, HVAC, grading, paving, safety systems, architectural drawings, trees, grass, equipment, etc.||Litigation cost, Insurance, set up cost, architectural fees, construction fees, security, etc.|

 This is a guide to Hard Cost vs Soft Cost.
-Here we discuss the Hard Cost vs Soft Cost key differences with infographics and comparison table.
+Here we discuss the Hard Cost vs Soft Cost key differences with infographics and a comparison table.
 You can also go through our other suggested articles to learn more –